krizkontrolz/Home-Assistant-nextion_handler/README.md

 ------------------------------------------------------------------------------
 ## Nextion Handler Framework Overview
-There are only 3 places in the Nextion Editor where you need to enter customized
+There are only 3 places in your Nextion Editor HMI file where you need to enter customized
 code: 2 types of Nextion Handler commands (**NHCmds**), and 1 'subroutine'.

 >'**SET**' commands assign Nextion variables the values of data you request from Home Assistant.
 These are configured as 5 **command strings** (**HA_Set1..5**) in each page of the Nextion Editor to define all the data you want for that page from Home Assistant.
-  '**command_string**'s are comma- or linebreak- separated lists of NHCmds (255 chars max each) with arguements separated by spaces.
+  '**command_string**'s are comma- or linebreak- separated lists of NHCmds with arguements separated by spaces.
   The boilerplate **Postinit of each page** sends the HA_Set1..5 command_strings to HA.

 >'**ACTION**' commands perform actions you request in HA (scripts, scenes etc.).
   Your Events in Nextion Editor need to assign a sequence of Action NHCmds to the **HA_Act** string, then call the boilerplate **SEND_ACTIONS** subroutine.
-SEND_ACTIONS will also temporarilly speed up '**UPDATE_LOOP**' (a boilerplate timer on the Nextion that controls the interaction-response loop between the user, the Nextion and HA -
+SEND_ACTIONS will also temporarilly speeds up '**UPDATE_LOOP**' (a boilerplate timer on the Nextion that controls the interaction-response loop between the user, the Nextion and HA -
   State changes to a **TRIGGER** value are used to signal how Home Assistant should respond).